• Home

 The pharmaceutical industry is under the microscope with public scrutiny at an all-time high.
 Being in this hot seat simultaneously puts pressure on the HCP as well, a fact that is often overlooked.
 As a result, the HCP reaction is to withdraw from pharma and engage only when necessary.
 The only way to rectify this visceral reaction is for pharmaceutical companies to set optimal ethical standards in regard to data integrity, engagement and core values.
 Data integrity being a core value is the best place to start as a fundamental building block of their relationship.
 A company must be committed to delivering safe, effective, and quality therapeutics and drugs.
 Once this core value is established the next mission is delivery of the message with an equal value of moral reliability.
 In order to accomplish this, there must also be an accepting culture of errors, deviations and failures from both sides – something that can only be achieved when mutual trust is present.
 Despite the shortcoming being on a personal or technical level, the discovery of these problems is supreme to moving ahead effectively.

 By understanding the barriers present in the various sectors of the healthcare industry, we can begin to uncover the possible solutions.
 The task may appear daunting; however, we must recognize we have the best and brightest minds in the industry.
-Our compass must be pointed north, and we must be ready to embrace technology in order to achieve better rep to HCP communication.
+Our compass must be pointed north, and we must be ready to embrace technology in order to achieve better rep to HCP Communication.
 Being accountable for our data integrity and building trust is the key.
 Finally, patience and persistence are required when implementing these changes.
 If we can work together, using the perfect platform, this mission seems more possible than ever.

 Explore More Relevant Articles on P360